QCrypt/qcrypt-website/content/2025/technical/presentations.md

 Poster boards will be identified by <strong>lastname_day_title. </strong>

-Poster sessions will be 90 minutes from 4:30 p.m. to 6 p.m. on Monday and Tuesday.
+Poster sessions will be about 60 miniutes on Monday afternoon and Tuesday afternoon.
 <br><br>

 <!-- {{< button-link label="Monday's Schedule" url="/2025/sessions/poster1/" icon="" >}}